-I welcome enquiries from potential research students, and would be happy to supervise topics related to my specialisms, in particular on eighteenth-century material culture, gender issues and on twentieth century design.
-I am the PI for an AHRC funded Collaborative Doctoral Award with the National Railway Museum, York: ‘Home on the Rails: the Design, Fitting and Decoration of Train Interiors in Britain, c.1920-1955’.
+Clare welcomes enquiries from potential research students, and would be happy to supervise topics related to her specialisms, in particular on eighteenth-century material culture, issues of gender difference and on twentieth century design as well as in the field of the interior.
 Contact: email@example.com

 Chapters in books

 (forthcoming) ‘In search of the Georgian period room, c.1900-c.1945: Scholars, Dealers and Decorators’, in Howard Coutts, Mark Westgarth and Jane Whittaker (eds) The Period Room: Museum, Material, Experience.